wpafw/wpafw.org/live.md

 </div>
 <br>

-Since we're hosting many presenters on our Twitch and embedding doesn't work well with hosting, please visit the **WPAFW Twitch Channel**:
+Since we're hosting many presenters on our Twitch Channel, embedding doesn't allow for the best experience.
+Please see our schedule at the bottom of the page and click the link below to take you to our live event!

 <br>